 Image

-Mural "New Dome Symbolizes Union, 1863" in the U.S. Capitol's Cox Corridors.
+Lincoln's first inauguration in 1861; The "New Dome Symbolizes Union, 1863" mural from the Cox Corridors in the U.S. Capitol.

 Inside the Capitol, it is not difficult to envision what the building was like during his time.
 Today in National Statuary Hall (known as the Hall of the House in Lincoln's time) a plaque on the floor marks the approximate location of the desk he sat at during his one term in Congress.
 Here he served among many well-known contemporaries including John Quincy Adams, who in 1848, would collapse on the floor of the House and die two days later.
 Lincoln would serve as an honorary pallbearer at his funeral.